barion/barion-android/README.md

 ## Localization

 The SDK supports these languages:
-English, Hungarian, Czech, German, Slovak
+English, Hungarian, Czech, German, Slovak, Polish, Romanian

 ## See also